AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/using-seq-comp-calc-column-.md

 **Explanation**

-The **Sequential Comparison** column type finds the difference between consecutive events.
+The **Sequential Comparison** [!UICONTROL Column type]: finds the difference between consecutive events.
 The most common type of **Sequential Comparison** column is the **Seconds since previous order** column.
 There are three inputs needed for this column:

 1. **Event Owner**: This input determines the entity for which rows are grouped.
 For example, in the **Seconds since previous order** column, the event owner is the customer, because we want to find the number of seconds since the previous order of the same customer.
 1. **Event Date**: This input enforces the sequence of events.
 In the case of **Seconds since previous order**, the column containing the timestamp of the order should be the **Event Date**.
 This input is always a timestamp.